gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Managing service accounts for VMs
 {{% pcdnote %}}
 -   By default, uses the Compute Engine Default Service Account.
-	-   Not recommended in pratice: it gives too broad of a permission set (project editor).
+	-   Not recommended in practice: it gives too broad of a permission set (project editor).
 -   Best to create a custom service account.
 {{% /pcdnote %}}